Marae food safety

 Safe food handling and food hygiene practices are important with all food, including hāngi – the traditional Māori way to cook food.

-Our guide to preparing a hāngi includes information on how to keep food safe from pathogens (bugs) that can cause illness.
-It covers all aspects of a hāngi and describes how to manage each step to achieve a safe outcome.
+Our guide to preparing a hāngi has information on how to keep food safe from bugs that make us sick.
+It covers preparing a hāngi from start to finish, and how to ensure food is safe at each step.

 Find out more